Ryan0v0/Ryan0v0.github.io/_pages/about.md

 Hey, thanks for stopping by! 👋

 I'm a PhD student in Computer Science at the Department of Computer Science and Technology, University of Cambridge, supervised by [Nic Lane](http://niclane.org/) at the Cambridge Machine Learning Systems Lab ([CaMLSys](https://mlsys.cst.cam.ac.uk/)).
 I'm also a member of Cambridge AI Safety Lab, working on AI Alignment and Interpretability.
 I’m currently visiting the Vector Institute, working with [Colin Raffel](https://colinraffel.com/) at the University of Toronto.
-I interned at Microsoft Research, mentored by [Alessandro Sordoni](https://mila.quebec/en/directory/alessandro-sordoni) and [Lucas Caccia](https://www.cs.mcgill.ca/~lpagec/).
+I was a research intern at Microsoft Research, mentored by [Alessandro Sordoni](https://mila.quebec/en/directory/alessandro-sordoni) and [Lucas Caccia](https://www.cs.mcgill.ca/~lpagec/).

 My research focuses on: